conda/ceps/cep-incremental-repodata.md

 The patch generator is not smart, so the client must check that there is a path between the local version of `repodata.json` and the `latest` digest in the `.jlap` file.
-If there is none, fall back to downloading a complete `repodata.json`; hash it; and look for its hash in a future `.jlap`.
+If there is none, the client falls back to downloading a complete `repodata.json`; hashes it; and looks for its hash in a future `.jlap`.

 ### Computing checksums for `JLAP version 1`